Persian–Dutch War: Battle

-On December 12, 1765 (December 21, 1144), a Dutch ship came from Basra to Kharg, and the Dutch from Kharg sent their 2 Galliot warships to welcome and escort that ship.
+On 12 December 1765 (21 December 1144), a Dutch ship reached Kharg from Basra, and the Dutch from Kharg sent their 2 Galliot warships to welcome and escort that ship.
 In order to avoid the attack of Mir Mahna in Khargo Island was to be protected, but Mir Mahna, on the orders of Karim Khan Zand with his men captured not only the mentioned cargo ship but also 2 Dutch warships and captured 40 European passengers and 18 local sailors.